2.4 Generative vs. Evaluative

 Where Should We Start?

-As with market vs. product, this book is agnostic about where we start.
+As with market vs. product, this book is semi-agnostic about where we start.
 However, unless we can tie a clear and well defined hypothesis to an evaluative question, we are almost always better off starting with generative methods.